 The beautiful look of a pair of warm glowing glass tubes in the evening just sets up the feel for good listening.
 A good tube amplifier does have a quality of sound that is unmistakable.
 Also, a small tube amplifier can give you such good music.
 If you have a large room, you will have to look at something with about 12 – 18 watts of power.

 An “old school” amplifier is just brilliant because it gives such excellent value for money.
 Temperature is something else to consider because, on the larger models, the tubes become too hot to handle.
 And, care taken to put the amplifier out of reach of the children and pets.

 We love the “Old school” style amplifier with their glowing coloured indication dials.
-And a range of cumbersome selector switches and thick inviting control knobs.
-They can provide a lot of power for a vast listening room.
+And, a range of cumbersome selector switches and thick inviting control knobs.
+But, they can provide a lot of power for a vast listening room.
 And, many fitted with tone controls, so you can fine-tune the sound to offset room acoustic deficiencies.